angus-mackenzie/TOA/TOA8.md

     * Construct all possible binary trees containing all n keys
     * Compute the average number of comparisons in each tree
     * Select the tree with the minimum number of comparisons
+* Need to construct optimal BST - likely things near top, unlikely things near bottom
+* Bruteforce method would be to construct all possible trees, but with DP we can follow a better method:
+    * Have probabilities attached to each node
+    * Construct all n-1 key trees before can construct n key tree
 ## Transitive Closure: Warshall's Algorithm
 * Adjacency Matrix
     * The adjacency of a graph with n vertices is an n-by-n Boolean matrix with a row and a column for each of the graphs vertices, where the element in the ith row and jth column is 1 is there is an edge from the ith vertex to the jth vertex and a 0 if there is no edge